erikh24/liri-node-app/README.md

 ![image](/images/movie-this.png)

-### - To do a search for whatever is listed in the random.txt file, type:
+## To do a search for whatever is listed in the random.txt file:
 node liri.js do-what-it-says

 ![image](/images/do-what-it-says.png)